On the Limit of Language Models as Planning Formalizers: Abstract

 \section{Abstract}

-Large Language Models have been shown to fail to create executable and verifiable plans in grounded environments.
-An emerging line of work shows success in using LLM as a formalizer to generate a formal representation (e.g., PDDL) of the planning domain, which can be deterministically solved to find a plan.
+Large Language Models have been found to create plans that are neither executable nor verifiable in grounded environments.
+An emerging line of work demonstrates success in using the LLM as a formalizer to generate a formal representation of the planning domain in some language, such as Planning Domain Definition Language (PDDL).
+This formal representation can be deterministically solved to find a plan.
 We systematically evaluate this methodology while bridging some major gaps.
-While previous work only generates a partial PDDL representation given templated and thus unrealistic environment descriptions, we generate the complete representation given descriptions of various naturalness levels.
-Among an array of observations critical to improve LLMs' formal planning ability, we note that large enough models can effectively formalize descriptions as PDDL, outperforming those directly generating plans, while being robust to lexical perturbation.
-As the descriptions become more natural-sounding, we observe a decrease in performance and provide detailed error analysis.\footnote{Our code and data can be found at \url{ https://github.com/CassieHuang22/llm-as-pddl-formalizer}.}
+While previous work only generates a partial PDDL representation, given templated, and therefore unrealistic environment descriptions, we generate the complete representation given descriptions of various naturalness levels.
+Among an array of observations critical to improve LLMs' formal planning abilities, we note that most large enough models can effectively formalize descriptions as PDDL, outperforming those directly generating plans, while being robust to lexical perturbation.
+As the descriptions become more natural-sounding, we observe a decrease in performance and provide detailed error analysis.\footnote{Our code and data can be found at \url{https://github.com/CassieHuang22/llm-as-pddl-formalizer}.}